 On Thursday, Keir Starmer gave what was supposed to be his most significant speech as Labour leader to date.
 Labour insiders eagerly claimed that this speech would mark a decisive moment for Starmer and the party, and would establish Labour’s economic policy for the coming decade.
 Labour’s press office went so far as to compare the speech to the 1942 Beveridge Report, which laid the intellectual foundations for the post-war welfare state.

 Then, he finally made the speech, and we learned what Starmer’s supposedly bold vision was:

 “Standing up against inequality, believing in the role of government, and that if you have government and business working together you can do more than what the Tories propose, which is just business and no government.”

 The anticipation leading up to the speech evaporated, and was quickly replaced by frustration.
 Commentators and the public realised they were not being treat to a bold vision, but a series of platitudes.

 The fact was that neither Labour nor the Conservatives had substantively disagreed on any of the above principles for decades.
 If they were there, Johnson or Sunak would have tripped over themselves to agree with everything that Starmer had put on the table.

 Things only got worse as time went on.
 Starmer put forward what was – supposedly – an equally bold policy platform.
-He supported extending a furlough scheme, ending a pay freeze on key worker salaries, extending the business rate relief and VAT cut, and stopping cuts to universal credit.
+He supported extending the furlough scheme, ending a pay freeze on key worker salaries, extending the business rate relief and VAT cuts, and stopping cuts to universal credit.
 Then, to cap off this not-so-revolutionary policy set, Starmer proposed a “British Recovery Bond” that would sink costs incurred by the pandemic for decades.
 Sadly, this final point wasn’t as novel as he’d hoped – such a bond had been SDP policy since July 2020.

 Apparently, this speech had been six months in the making.
 It was supposed to be Labour’s new call-to-arms.
 Yet, within hours, commentators from across the political spectrum were trashing the speech as vague and uninspired.
 It was even accused of verging on outright plagiarism of Conservative policy.